-When you think of the make-up of a really good heel, it’s hard not to think of one man who was a mainstay on World Wrestling Federation television throughout the late 80s to mid-90s.
-Theodore Marvin DiBiase Sr., better known to fans as the “Million Dollar Man“, wore a gold-studded, dollar-sign-covered suit and, in time, a custom-made, diamond-encrusted and self-awarded “Million Dollar Championship” belt.
+When you think of the make-up of a perfect heel, it’s hard not to think of one man who was a mainstay on World Wrestling Federation television throughout the late 80s to mid-90s.
+Theodore Marvin DiBiase Sr., better known to fans as the “Million Dollar Man,” wore a gold-studded, dollar-sign-covered suit and, in time, a custom-made, diamond-encrusted and self-awarded “Million Dollar Championship” belt.

 So were the wads of cash his character flashed around his own money?
 In an interview conducted by John Powel of SLAM!
 Sports, the Million Dollar Man explained: